sc0v0ne/LearnAI/cv/cv.md

 To facilitate the management of the dataset, we create an easy-to-manage folder structure.

-The goal is to have a folder called training that will contain within it, the subfolders dog and cat which will obviously contain all the images of the respective pets.
+The goal is to have a folder called `train` that will contain the subfolders dog and cat which will obviously contain all the images of the respective pets.

 The same thing should be done for the validation folder.